InterLinked1/libwss/README.md

 For an example of building a WebSocket server using `libwss`, you can refer to the `ws_handler` function in the [net_ws](https://github.com/InterLinked1/lbbs/blob/master/nets/net_ws.c) LBBS module, for which this library was originally written.
 (Do keep in mind though that while this library is licensed under the MPL, `net_ws` is licensed under GPLv2.)

+You can also refer to `test.c` which shows how a WebSocket client and server can be used.

 ## Building

 This library is quite simple and has *no* external dependencies.
 To build, simply run: